thbrown/softball-scorer/README.md

 Integration tests not run with jest's "runInBand" flag will fail (this flag is used automatically if you use the build script above).

+If you are running the tests using gcp buckets as the cache or database, you'll need to account for longer network calls by extending the test timeout `--testTimeout=30000`

+You can specify particular tests w/ wild cards e.g. `yarn test sync-integration*`

 ## Prod

 use `yarn build-css && yarn --cwd ./shared build && yarn build && yarn start`